Water is a combination of hydrogen and oxygen. It is the basis for the fluids of the body.

 Function

 Water makes up more than two-thirds of the weight of the human body.
-Without consuming water, humans would die in a few days.
+Without consuming water, most people would die in three to seven days.
 All the cells and organs need water to function.

 Water serves as a lubricant.
 It makes up saliva and the fluids surrounding the joints.
 Water regulates the body temperature through perspiration.
 It also helps prevent and relieve constipation by moving food through the intestines.